laminar-protocol/laminar-chain-apps/README.md

 4. Install the dependencies by running `yarn`
 5. Ready!
 Now you can launch the UI (assuming you have a local Polkadot Node running), via `yarn run start`
 6. Access the UI via [http://localhost:3000](http://localhost:3000)

-## I want to code around

-There is a base template available [app-123code](packages/app-123code/) that acts as a simple starting point for adding additional apps to the UI.
-Alternatively if you just want some place where you can write some code, it does the trick.

-While it is hidden from the sidebar, it is accessible via [http://127.0.0.1:3000/#/123code](http://127.0.0.1:3000/#/123code)

-Be sure to follow the [app-123code/README.md](packages/app-123code/README.md) instructions.

-## Docker

-You can run a docker container via -

-  docker run --rm -it --name polkadot-ui -p 80:80 chevdor/polkadot-ui:latest

-To build a docker container containing local changes -

-  docker build -t chevdor/polkadot-ui:latest .

-When using these Docker commands, you can access the UI via http://localhost:80 (or just http://localhost)